compmem/DeepSITH/README.md

 ## DeepSITH
 DeepSITH is a pytorch module implementing the neurally inspired SITH representation of working memory for use in neural networks.
 The paper outlining the work detailed in this repository is located <a href="https://arxiv.org/abs/2104.04646">here</a>.

 Primarily, this module utilizes SITH, the Scale-Invariant Temporal History, representation.
-With SITH, we are able to compress the history of a time series in the same what that human working memory might.
+With SITH, we are able to compress the history of a time series in the same way that human working memory might.
 For more information, please refer to the paper.

 ### DeepSITH use